dlab-berkeley/sas-intro/slides/slides.md

 >Describes the arrangement of values in the input data record and assigns input values to the corresponding SAS variables.

-We'll see these in more detail when we start writing our programs

 # Data Analysis

 ## PROC Step